Neopt0lemus/rl_snake_game/README.md

 # RL-SnakeGame

-This project implements a Q-Learning-based AI to play the Snake game.
+This project implements a Q-Learning-based AI using PyTorch to play the Snake game.
 The model has been trained with different strategies for exploration (`epsilon`) and reward systems.
 Below, you’ll find an overview of the training process, results, and insights.

 ![Record Game](/recordings/record_game754_score73.gif)